-Every time I read an article or book about UML "Use Cases" I cringe a little bit.
-Every author says something like "Jacobson left the definition of a Use Case too open", and then they try to work through some elaborate scheme of what a Use Case means to them.
-I actually happen to think there's a very good Use Case definition, which I'd like to share here.
+Every time I read an article or book about UML “Use Cases” I cringe a little bit.
+Every author says something like “Jacobson left the definition of a Use Case too open,” and then they try to work through some elaborate scheme of what a Use Case means to them.
+IMHO, the best use case definition was created in the early 1980s, long before Jacobson coined the term.

 Here’s the best Use Case definition I know: